Security-Onion-Solutions/securityonion-docs/cortex.rst

 More Information
 ----------------

-For more information about TheHive, please see https://github.com/TheHive-Project/Cortex.
+For more information about Cortex, please see https://github.com/TheHive-Project/Cortex.